aydenp/PassEncoder/README.md

 Before using the library, you'll also need to set the Apple WWDR certificate URL, which you can [read about below](#creating-and-preparing-your-certificate).

+> **Heads up!** Operations in this library are all synchronous, so it is advisable to run them on a separate `OperationQueue` so that they do not block your thread.

 ### Creating and preparing your certificate

 You need to repeat this step for each different `passTypeId` you have in your `pass.json`.